 Keep People Engaged

 Engagement is the currency of the land these days.
 After all, when you’re looking for collaborations, it doesn’t matter how many followers or likes your channel gets.
-Every brand desires an audience that engages with their content via shares, comments, or references.
+Every brand desires an audience that engages with its content via shares, comments, or references.

 But it’s not that easy to have an engaged community.
 Every social media strategist knows it takes a lot of effort and consistency to keep followers interested and chatty.
 So, use email marketing as a tool to boost your presence via social media and pump some new energy into it.

-You can learn from big brands who use social media buttons in their email newsletters.
+You can learn from big brands that use social media buttons in their email newsletters.
 Create a specific email campaign that reminds customers of the benefits of keeping up to date with your latest posts.